cabal-club/cable/readme.md

 * compact over the wire
 * independent of whatever kind of database an implementation may use

+## 1.1 Scope
-This protocol does not include encryption or authentication of the connection.
+This protocol does NOT include encryption or authentication of the connection.
-It may be provided by other layers (e.g. Tor, I2P) or expanded upon in future iterations of this document.
+It may be provided by other layers in userland(e.g. Tor, I2P) or expanded upon in future iterations of this document.
+In particular, a future handshake protocol is planned, which will handle authenticating that connected peers are members of the same Cabal as the host machine.

+As such, it is assumed that peers speaking this protocol have proven to be legitimate members of the cabal.
+See Security Considerations (below) for an analysis of the types of anticipated attacks that even proper cabal members may carry out and their mitigations.

 ## 2. Definitions
 ### 2.1 Client